Groups acting on trees with Tits' independence property (P): Invariant structures

 \subsection{Tits' theorem revisited}

-Theorem~\ref{thm:strongly_confluent_attractor} immediately provides a characterization of geometrically dense action in terms of the local action diagram $(\Gamma,(X_a),(G(v)))$: specifically, it should be \defbold{irreducible}, meaning that the only \scpo of $\Delta$ is the empty one.
+Theorem~\ref{thm:strongly_confluent_attractor} immediately provides a characterisation of geometrically dense actions in terms of the local action diagram $(\Gamma,(X_a),(G(v)))$: specifically, it should be \defbold{irreducible}, meaning that the only \scpo of $\Delta$ is the empty one.
 (In fact, we only need to know $\Gamma$ and the colour sets $X_a$; the additional information provided by the groups $G(v)$ is not needed.)
+In this subsection we explore the consequences of this observation.
+In Definition~\ref{def:FocalCycleHoroEndStrayHalftreeStrayLeaf} we define the four combinatorial features of a local action diagram (focal cycle, horocyclic end, stray half-tree and stray leaf) whose existence precisely characterises non-irreducible local action diagrams (see Proposition~\ref{prop:irreducible_check}).
+Together, the contents of this subsection give our new `local' version of Tits' theorem: Corollary~\ref{cor:DirectlyReadingSimplicity}.
+Tits' theorem leaves open the possibility that $G^+$ might be trivial, and we determine from the local action diagram precisely when $G^+$ is trivial in Lemma~\ref{lem:free_diagram}.

 \begin{cor} Let $T$ be a tree, let $G \le \Aut(T)$ and let $\Delta = (\Gamma,(X_a),(G(v)))$ be the associated local action diagram.
 Then $G$ is geometrically dense if and only if $\Delta$ is irreducible. \end{cor}